adamnoto/bali/README.md

 end
 ```

-We can ask various permissions in this way:
+We can do authorization in this way:

 ```ruby
 transaction = Transaction.new